Three Sisters (Oregon): Geography

 The Three Sisters are at the boundary of Lane and Deschutes counties and the Willamette and Deschutes national forests in the U.S. state of Oregon, about 10 mi south of the nearest town of Sisters.
 The three peaks are the third-, fourth-, and fifth-highest in Oregon, and contain 16 named glaciers.
 Their ice volume totals 5.6 e9cuft.
-The Sisters were named Faith, Hope and Charity by early colonizers, but are now known as North Sister, Middle Sister and South Sister, respectively.
+The Sisters were named Faith, Hope and Charity by early settlers, but are now known as North Sister, Middle Sister and South Sister, respectively.

 Wilderness

 The Three Sisters Wilderness covers an area of 281190 acre, making it the second-largest wilderness area in Oregon.
 Designated by the United States Congress in 1964, it borders the Mount Washington Wilderness to the north and shares its southern edge with the Waldo Lake Wilderness.
 The area includes 260 mi of trails and many forests, lakes, waterfalls, and streams, including the source of Whychus Creek.
 The Three Sisters and nearby Broken Top account for about a third of the Three Sisters Wilderness, and this area is known as the Alpine Crest Region.
 Rising from about 5200 ft to 10358 ft in elevation, the Alpine Crest Region features the wilderness area's most-frequented glaciers, lakes, and meadows.